Willian-Girao/random-key_genetic_algorithms/README.md

 # Random-Key Genetic Algorithms

 ## Introduction
 Random-Key Genetic Algorithm (RKGA) is a new class of John Holland's Genetic Algorithms (GA).
-This new class described by Bean[6] works by representing the possible solutions of an optimization problem as permutation vectors composed of random keys.
+This new class described by Bean[6] works somewhat similarly to GA's, applying the Darwinian principle of survival of the fittest, with a few differences related to the encoding/decoding and manipulation of the generations, representing the possible solutions of an optimization problem as permutation vectors composed of random keys.

 [6] J. C. Bean.
 Genetic algorithms and random keys for sequencing and optimization.
 ORSA J. on Computing, 6:154–160, 1994.

 ## Overview
-A random-key genetic algorithm (RKGA) is an evolutionary metaheuristic for discrete and global optimization.
+A RKGA is an evolutionary metaheuristic for discrete and global optimization.
 Each solution is encoded as an array og *n* random keys where a random key is a real number, randomly generated, in the continuous interval [0,1).

 A decoder maps each array of random keys to a solution of the optimization problem being solved and computes its cost.